DataDog/integrations-core/oracle/README.md

 Install the `dd-check-oracle` package manually or with your favorite configuration manager

-We cannot ship the oracle `instantclient` libraries with the agent or the standalone check due to licensing issues.
-Although the required `cx_Oracle` python library will be bundled, you will still need to install the `instantclient` for it to work (hard-requirement).
-The steps to do so would typically be:
+In order to use the Oracle integration you must install Oracle's `instantclient` libraries by following the instructions below.
+Due to licensing restrictions we are unable to include this library in our agent.

+You may download `instantclient` directly from Oracle [here](https://www.oracle.com/technetwork/database/features/instant-client/index.html).

+The steps to set up `instantclient` to work with the integration would typically be:

 ```
 mkdir -p /opt/oracle/ && cd /opt/oracle/